Welcome to WarComposers.co.uk, a site dedicated to retelling the stories of the generation of classical composers who fought in World War I.

 The site launched in August 2013 and aims to present a unified resource of biographies and related materials about the composers who fought in World War 1.

-As of November 2016, the latest biography on the site is a look at the war experience of the English composer Gordon Jacob.
+As of December 2016, the latest biography on the site is about Patrick Hadley, best known for the evocative carol

 Remembering the Battle of the Somme